openhab/openhabian/README.md

 memory hungry applications named above.

 Supporting hardware means testing every single patch and every release.
-There are simply too many SBC and HW combinations that maintainers do not have available, or, even if they did, the time to spend on the testing efforts that is required to make openHABian a reliable system.
-Let's make sure you understand the implications of these statements: it means that to run hardware other than RPi 2/3/4 or x86 is **not** *fully* supported.
+There are simply too many combinations of SBCs, peripherals and OS flavors that maintainers do not have available, or, even if they did, the time to spend on the testing efforts that is required to make openHABian a reliable system.
+Let's make sure you understand the implications of these statements: it means that to run on hardware other than RPi 2/3/4 or x86 may work but this is **not** supported.

 For ARM hardware that we don't support, check out the [fake hardware parameters](openhabian.md/#fake-hardware-mode).
 There's a good chance it'll work out for you.
 If that still doesn't work for you, give [Ubuntu](https://ubuntu.com/download/iot) or [ARMbian](https://www.armbian.com/) a try.
-But remember if you hit any problem related to memory or hardware, you'll be on your own.
+But remember if you hit any problem related to memory sizing, peripherals or the OS, you'll be on your own.
 You are expected not to raise these problems as issues on the community forum or on GitHub, please.
 Feel encouraged to report any success stories, though.

 Going beyond what the RPi image provides, as a manually installed set of scripts, we support running openHABian on all Debian like Linux distributions such as Ubuntu on x86 hardware.
 Our recommendation is to install Raspberry Pi OS lite on ARM or generic Debian or Ubuntu on x86.
 This is what we support and test openHABian against.